Justin Wayne (politician)

-Justin Wayne is an American politician from the state of Nebraska.
+Justin Wayne is an American lawyer, businessman, and politician from the state of Nebraska.

-Wayne was elected to the Nebraska Legislature for District 13 in the 2016 Nebraska elections.
+Wayne was elected to the Nebraska Legislature for District 13 in the 2016 Nebraska elections and served until the expiration of his second term 2025.
 Previously, he served as president of the board of Omaha Public Schools.
+He is a Democrat.
+He supports school choice.

 Wayne served as the attorney for the family of James Scurlock, who was shot during the 2020 George Floyd protests in Nebraska.

 Early life and education

-Wayne was born on August 27, 1979 in Omaha, Nebraska.
+Wayne was born on August 27, 1979, in Omaha, Nebraska.
 He graduated from Omaha Northwest High School in 1998.
 He earned his B.S. from Creighton University in 2002 and his J.D. from the Creighton University School of Law in 2005.